 Though Ontario's and Quebec's ground fire tower detection systems have become a thing of the past, some Canadian provinces and many U.S. states still use the system.
 According to Henry Isenberg of the Forest Fire Lookout Association, "British Columbia, Alberta, Saskatchewan, Nova Scotia and Manitoba have active towers.
 The most towers per square area of any country in the world are the 236 towers of Portugal; and would you believe there are 40 active towers in Israel?"

 The USA had 8,000 active towers in the 1950's, but now only a few 100 remain in full-time use.
 When towers there have become too old or unnecessary they are sometimes put up for sale at an auction.
 Once a tower went up for sale on ebay.com.

 Though many Ontario towers were wasted in the 1970's, it is good to see some that have been dismantled and given to local museums: like the Hungerford Tower now at the Tweed Heritage Centre, and the Northumberland Tower now at the Canadian Fire Fighters Museum on 95 Mill Street in Port Hope.
 The old Bruce County Tower's remains sit on the grounds of the Northern Bruce Peninsula Fire Dept. in Tobermory; the Jamieson's Mtn.
-Tower's cupola was removed to the Pembroke MNR office and restored in 2003; the Thistle Tower is being restored and re-erected in the village of Field in 2009; and the Olden Tower at Mountain Grove has also been removed and restored in 2009 at property near Parry Sound.
+Tower's cupola was removed to the Pembroke MNR office and restored in 2003; the Thistle Tower is being restored and re-erected in the village of Field in 2009; the Northumberland Forest Tower was erected on an island in Rice Lake; and the Olden Tower at Mountain Grove has also been removed and restored in 2009 at property near Parry Sound.